 Revelation 16:2 - And the first went, and poured out his vial upon the earth; and there fell a noisome and grievous sore upon the men which had the mark of the beast, and upon them which worshipped his image.

-end times.
+In some versions it is termed as a Vial or bowl and is only used in the book of Revelation hence it could a holy unit of measurement used only by God and his angels specifically for end times and judgment.

 The Greek word for sore is ‘helkos’ a wound, a sore, an ulcer and is used in Luke 16:21 when it talks about the rich man and Lazarus when he was still alive and a beggar, so we know this will be a condition of physical discomfort and ugliness.